|Older LGBT Community (Photo credit: Wikipedia)|

 What a sickening cesspool of hate and fear Christianity has become.
 How can so many of its adherents live with themselves, when they actively take steps to bully, victimize, and bring misery to the lives of a group of people for the sole crime of being different?
 Word comes from California that it isn't enough for the supporters of Proposition H8 that they've banned gay marriage.
 Now they want to nullify the thousands of marriages that were performed in the few brief weeks that gays and lesbians actually got to see what having a basic human right was like.Of course, the Christian extremists referenced in the first couple of sentences do not interpret what they are doing as bullying and the like.
 That is okay.
 The point, and the source of at least some of my optimism, is that others are starting to do so.

-The degree to which hatred of gays is socially acceptable has declined substantially in the U.S. during my lifetime (except for when it is directed at atheists).
-Homophobia and anti-gay bigotry are still with us, to be sure.
-However, for a variety of reasons (mostly attributable to the GLBT community itself) it is somewhat less possible to express them with impunity than it used to be.
+The degree to which hatred of LGBT persons is socially acceptable has declined substantially in the U.S. during my lifetime (except for when it is directed at atheists).
+Homophobia and anti-LGBT bigotry are still with us, to be sure.
+However, for a variety of reasons (mostly attributable to the LGBT community itself) it is somewhat less possible to express them with impunity than it used to be.

 What does this mean for the atheist movement?
 Plenty.
 First, I worry that anti-atheist bigotry may actually intensify as anti-gay bigotry becomes less acceptable.
 We have done such a poor job of organizing and becoming a political force that we are going to make an easy target.
 And if there is one thing we better have learned about Christian extremists by now, it is that they need a target.

 But the news is not all bad.
 The second implication for us is that we have an effective model in the LGBT community from which we can learn a great deal.
 There is no need to start from square-one.
 We have a viable map if we are willing to use it.